dplassgit/d2lang/docs/overview.md

 ### Locals

 A local variable can be declared or assigned inside a procedure.
-You cannot "shadow" a global variable with a local variable of the same name.

 ```
 a = 3 // global definition

-f:proc {
+f: proc {
-  // a:bool // this is a compile-time error
+  a: bool // declares a local "a"
+  a = true
 }
 ```